ServiceStack/ServiceStack.Text/README.md

 	T TypeSerializer.DeserializeFromString<T>(string value);
 	T TypeSerializer.DeserializeFromReader<T>(TextReader reader);

 Where *T* can be any .NET POCO type.
-That’s all there is - the API was intentionally left simple :)
+That's all there is - the API was intentionally left simple :)

 You may also be interested in the very useful [T.Dump() extension method](http://www.servicestack.net/mythz_blog/?p=202) for recursively viewing the contents of any C# POCO Type.